 A typical minor in chemistry consists of three lower-division lecture courses and at least one laboratory course, followed by a minimum of five upper-division courses, including at least one laboratory course, focused in physical, inorganic, organic, environmental chemistry, or biochemistry.
+Lower-division course requirements may not be satisfied by advanced placement credit, though transfer units may be used to satisfy lower-division minor requirements.
 Upper-division courses required by a student's major may not be applied toward a minor.
 Upper-division courses for the minor must be taken at UCSD and must be taken for a letter grade.
 The minimum GPA requirement for the minor is a 2.0.